MTDCodes/CouchBot.Docs/docs/basicconfig.rst

    * - Name
      - Example
      - Usage
-   * - allow published
+   * - /allow
-     - ``!cb allow published``
-     - Toggles allowing published videos to be announced.
+     - Choosing 'Published' Toggles allowing published videos to be announced.
    * - message published
      - ``!cb message published "Your Custom VOD Message"``
      - Changes your VOD message for the server.